 Our total score for Davos is: 7.5

-First, the town is divided to 2 main areas, each with its own train station: Davos Platz, which is the real center and connected to Jakobshorn ski area: this area is recommended for freestylers, beginners and those here for the nightlife.
+The town is divided into 2 main areas, each with its own train station: Davos Platz, which is the real centre and connected to Jakobshorn ski area: this area is recommended for freestylers, beginners and those here for the nightlife.

-Our first tip is to try to stay close to the train stations because that way it will be easier to move between all the ski areas and also, you’ll be close to the lifts for the ski areas I just mentioned.
+Try to stay close to the train stations because that way it will be easier to move between all the ski areas: you will also be close to the lifts for the ski areas we just mentioned.

-Another tip is for free-rides: find the time to visit the Pischa ski area, which is actually all off-piste mountain.
+A tip for freerides: find the time to visit the Pischa ski area, which is actually all off-piste mountain.

-If you think this information was helpful don’t forget to share it with your family and friends.
-You will make our day if you proceed to Book your Luxury ski chalet accommodation with us.
+If you think this information was helpful do not forget to share it with your family and friends.
+You will make our day if you proceed to book your Luxury ski chalet accommodation with us.